KylinKang/BENG183/group_2_team_8_yuqi_kang.md

 <img src="https://github.com/KylinKang/BENG183/blob/master/How-do-Transcription-Factors-Bind-to-DNA-1.jpg" alt="drawing" width="400"/>
 <img src="https://github.com/KylinKang/BENG183/blob/master/OSC_Microbio_11_07_Enhancer.jpg" alt="drawing" width="400"/>

-[Figure.2](http://pediaa.com/how-do-transcription-factors-bind-to-dna/) The transcription factor binds to the promoter of a gene or other regulatory noncoding sequence like enhancer to control the expression level of the gene. **Figure from How do Transcription Factors Bind to DNA and Method for Predicting Gene Expression by Modeling Transcription Factor Activity.**
+[Figure.2](http://pediaa.com/how-do-transcription-factors-bind-to-dna/) The transcription factor binds to the promoter of a gene or other regulatory noncoding sequence like enhancer to control the expression level of the gene. **Figure by How do Transcription Factors Bind to DNA and Method for Predicting Gene Expression by Modeling Transcription Factor Activity.**

 #### 2) Gene Regulation and Annotation<a name="2322"></a>